pnp/blog/content/post/power-platform-extensibility/Dataverse.md

 ## Where to place logic

-Because Dataverse includes many capabilities for people to configure custom business logic without writing code, the most common scenarios for developers to contribute involve filling spaces in-between where existing features may not provide functionality you need to meet a requirement.
-Fortunately, Dataverse provides many points for developers to extend the common functionality using code.
-Each of these options are typically invoked based on events that occur on the server, so understanding of the [Event Framework](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/event-framework) will be valuable.
+Dataverse offers many capabilities for configuring custom business logic without the need for coding.
+For developers, the primary focus often lies in bridging gaps between existing features when required functionality is not readily available.

+Dataverse provides a number of options to extend the functionality using code, typically triggered by events that occur on the server.
+Therefore, familiarity with the [Event Framework](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/event-framework) is essential for effectively implementing these extensions.

-A best practice recommendation is that [long running operations should be executed outside of Dataverse](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/workflow-custom-actions#watch-out-for-long-running-actions) using Power Automate, Logic Apps, or other capabilities offered by Azure.
+> [Long running operations should be executed outside of Dataverse](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/workflow-custom-actions#watch-out-for-long-running-actions) using Power Automate, Logic Apps, or other capabilities offered by Azure.
+>

-**All operations in a synchronous transaction are limited to a total of two minutes.
-An exception thrown by your code at any synchronous stage within the database transaction will cause the entire transaction to be rolled back.**
+>All operations in a **synchronous transaction are limited to a total of two minutes**.
+An exception thrown by your code at any synchronous stage within the database transaction will cause the **entire transaction to be rolled back**.

-Tables in Dataverse can use rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data in a table.
+Tables in Dataverse can use rich server-side logic and validation, to ensure data quality and reduce repetitive code in each app creating and using data in a table.

 - [Business rules](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-create-business-rule): Validate data across multiple columns and tables, and provide warning and error messages, regardless of the app used to create the data.
 - [Business process flows](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-create-business-rule): Guide users to ensure that they enter data consistently and follow the same steps every time.
 Business process flows are currently only supported for model-driven apps.